How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

 Other posts in this series:

-SCCM collection Based on Operating System Name
+SCCM collection based on Operating System Name

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Operating System
+Attribute Class: Operating System

-Attribute Name : Caption
+Attribute Name: Caption

 SCCM Collection Query / WQL Query for All Windows 10 devices